 Thank you for the clarification.

-So, you cannot say Training is not HR's issue or Welfare is not HR's issue.
-Anything to do with the Human Resources of the orgn (work culture, recruitment, salaries, increments, promotions, dress code, leaves, attendance, team conflicts, team building, skill development, willingness to work, career aspirations, parties, picnics, gyms/health clubs on premises etc) is very much an HR's issue.
+Therefore, it is incorrect to say that Training or Welfare are not HR issues.
+Any matter related to the Human Resources of the organization (work culture, recruitment, salaries, promotions, dress code, leaves, attendance, team conflicts, team building, skill development, motivation to work, career aspirations, events, outings, onsite gyms/health clubs, etc.) falls within the realm of HR responsibility.

 From India, Hyderabad